Qammer H. Abbasi: Career

-Abbasi held academic positions internationally before eventually joining the University of Glasgow, where he is currently professor of Electromagnetic Sensing in the James Watt School of Engineering.
-He is the director of the Communication, Sensing and Imaging Hub and the Co-Director of the EPSRC Centre for Doctoral Training in Future Sensing and Connectivity and is also affiliated with the University’s Advanced Research Centre (ARC).
+Abbasi held academic positions internationally before joining the University of Glasgow, where he is currently Professor of Electromagnetic Sensing in the James Watt School of Engineering.
+He is the Director of the Centre for Integrated Sensing and Communication for Cognitive Cities (ISAC³) at the University of Glasgow and the Director of the Communication, Sensing and Imaging (CSI) Research Group.
+He is additionally the Co-Director of the EPSRC Centre for Doctoral Training in Future Sensing and Connectivity and is affiliated with the University's Advanced Research Centre (ARC).

 Abbasi was appointed an IEEE Distinguished Lecturer for the Antennas and Propagation Society (2024–2026).

 Research

-Abbasi’s work focuses on electromagnetic sensing, bioelectromagnetics, and wireless healthcare systems.
-His research on contactless lip-reading using radio frequency (RF) signals has been featured in the media for its potential applications in hearing aid technology and wireless communication systems.
+Abbasi's work focuses on, integrated sensing and communication, future telecom, 6G, electromagnetic sensing, bioelectromagnetics, and wireless healthcare systems.
+His research on contactless lip-reading using radio frequency (RF) signals has attracted media coverage for its potential applications in hearing aid technology and wireless communication systems.